 Overlay Betting – Risk-Free Approach

-So, we quickly reviewed how the standard matched betting is processed.
-However, by using Overlay Betting technique, you can make this offer Completely Risk-Free (means No Qualifying Loss) or Lock-In Profit no matters how your horse ends the race.
+So, we quickly reviewed how standard matched betting is processed.
+However, by using the Overlay Betting technique, you can make this offer Completely Risk-Free (which means No Qualifying Loss) or Lock-In Profit no matter how your horse ends the race.

 I’ll explain the process of Risk-Free first, followed by the Lock-In Profit method by using Coral’s actual example.